NCT Dream: 2021–2022: Mainstream success and Japanese debut

 On February 28, 2022, it was announced that the group would release their second studio album, Glitch Mode, on March 28, which contained eleven new tracks, including the lead single of the same name.
 Pre-orders for the album surpassed more than two million copies on the day of release, breaking their previous personal record of 1.71 million pre-orders for Hot Sauce.
 Glitch Mode recorded sales of 2,100,339 copies within one week, breaking the group's previous personal record of two million copies sold in 16 days for Hot Sauce.
 The album debuted at number 50 on the US Billboard 200 dated April 9, 2022, becoming NCT Dream's first entry on the chart.
 On May 30, 2022, the group released the repackage of their second studio album Beatbox, which contained four new tracks, including the lead single of the same name.
-Following the release of Glitch Mode and Beatbox, the group embarked on The Dream Show 2: In A Dream world tour.
+Following the release of Glitch Mode and Beatbox, and a performance at KCON LA, the group embarked on The Dream Show 2: In A Dream world tour which ran from September 2022 through July 2023.
 A concert film, NCT Dream The Movie: In A Dream, was also shown in theatres in South Korea on November 30, in Japan on December 6, and in Singapore on November 30.

 NCT Dream released a "winter special" extended play, Candy, on December 19.
 The tracks on the EP, including the lead single of the same name originally released by H.O.T., were made available on streaming services on December 16.
 The group released their first Japanese-language original single, "Best Friend Ever", on February 8, 2023, along with a Japanese version of "Glitch Mode" serving as B-side In its first week of release, "Best Friend Ever" topped the Oricon Weekly Singles Chart and the Billboard Japan Top Singles Sales Chart.